xicato/xig-documentation/api_doc.md

 ----
-<a id="markdown-35-show-devices-with-groups-and-scenes" name="35-show-devices-with-groups-and-scenes"></a>
+<a id="markdown-show-devices-with-groups-and-scenes" name="show-devices-with-groups-and-scenes"></a>
-## 3.5.
-Show Devices with Groups and Scenes
+## Show Devices with Groups and Scenes
 **Change Status:** No API call changes made in V1.7.0.

   Return a list of devices at the given gateway, along with some information